Harurebi/HaruMacros/General/macroguide.md

 ### Syntax
 At this point, it's probably important to mention the syntax of a macro.
 That being, the structure of how the code itself is written.
 In general, there are some rules to consider:
 * Names of spells, items, abilities, and so on are case sensitive
+* Whitespace doesn't matter, only the code.
+You can sort your commands statements on any combination of lines as you like.
 * Conditionals are surrounded by ```[ ]``` always, and multiple conditionals are separated with a comma.
 * Multiple 'outcomes' of a conditional are separated by a semicolon ```;```.